ghb24/NECI_STABLE/docs/02_neci_dev.md

 modified version of a currently implemented routine is likely to be the best approach.

-Much of the complication introduces is the requirement that NECI interoperate with MOLPRO, which uses C based MPI libraries.
-In order to function correctly in this environment, it is necessary to wrap the MPI routines in a C-wrapper, and interface this with our templated library.

-As such, the MPI wrapper implementation has a number of layers and non-obvious facets.
-This results in the behaviour being relatively opaque, and the code scattered with a large number of `#ifdef` statements.

-**C-wrapper initialisation**<br>
-The constants required for operation of the C MPI libraries are not necessarily of a form compatible with Fortran.
-The C wrapper code (in `lib/parallel_helper.cpp`) contains lookup tables of the values defined in the C MPI headers.
-The module `ParallelHelper`, which is included in `Parallel_neci` contains Fortran definitions of these values which are the indices to the lookup tables.

-The C types required for MPI communicatiors and groups `MPI_Comm` and `MPI_Group` are not Fortran compatible.
-Fortunately the MPI standard provides inbuilt converters to integer types (`MPI_comm_2cf`, etc.).
-The c wrapper code mimcs the normal Fortran MPI code, returing Fortran compatible values, but internally converting them to the required types.

-**Determination of parameter sizes**<br>
-The code to determine the lengths of the input (`v`) and output (`ret`) arrays is passed to the code a template parameters `mpilen` and `mpilen2`.
-These make use of the `lbound` and `ubound` intrinsics to determine the number of elements in each array.

-**Conversion to pointers**<br>
-Fortran, by default, passes values by pointer.
-In the case arrays, this passes a pointer to the array structure, rather than the data.
-This structure includes a pointer to the data and information about the data type and the array bounds.

-If the code is to be passed to the C wrapper, the actual data pointer needs to be extracted.

-When the C wrapper layer is being used, a value of type `c_ptr_t` is declared.
-If compiler support is present this is equal to `type(c_ptr)`, but otherwise is a raw 32 or 64 bit integer as appropriate.

-The memory address of the array (strictly of its first element) is obtained using either the standardised `c_loc`, or the non-standard `loc` intrinsics.

-@warning
-Due to a bug in some versions of gfortran an extra level of indirection is used which hides the type of the array being passed using a routine called `g_loc`.
-This code circumvents normal interfacing.
-@endwarning

-**Calls to MPI**<br>
-In the normal case (when the C-wrapper is not being used), the `MPI_*` routines are then called directly.
-After the return values are checked for errors, the routine returns the output data as normal.

-**C wrapper layer**<br>
-Interfaces to each of the C mpi wrappers are defined in the `ParallelHelper` module.
-These accept the pointers discussed earlier.
-The Fortran symbols for these wrappers are named so that they coincide with the normal `MPI_*` routines, so that no change to the calling code is required.

 ## Shared memory

 In principle, when using MPI all of the processes are entirely